JuliaParallel/Dagger.jl/README.md

 ```
 the answer is close to 10^8.
 Note the use of `compute` on `sum`.
 This is because `sum` returns an object representing the computation of the sum.
 You need to call compute on it to actually compute it.

-For the full array API supported by ComputeFramework, see below.
+For the full array API supported by Dagger, see below.

 ### Saving and loading data